richstu/copydataset/README.md

 ## (Short) Steps for copying datasets

-Edit the files in the `meta` directory and run the below commands
+Edit the files in the `meta` directory and run the below commands to get information about the datasets to download.

     make_datasets_jsons.py
     filter_datasets_jsons.py